nrrrdcore/terminal/README.md

 ```
 ⌥ + click
 ```
 To place your cursor inside of a line in your terminal.
+Shout out to [@kelseyinnis](https://twitter.com/kelseyinnis) for this gem.
+Applaud her.

 ```
 $ ls